Shaun Dingwall

 Shaun Dingwall (born 21 February 1970) is a British actor.
-He has appeared in the BBC series Noughts and Crosses, the BAFTA and EMMY award-winning film Responsible Child (2019) and the Netflix series Top Boy.
+He has appeared in the BBC series Noughts + Crosses, the BAFTA and EMMY award-winning film Responsible Child (2019) and the Netflix series Top Boy.

 His other credits include the BBC One serial Charles II: The Power and the Passion (as Thomas Osborne, Earl of Danby), directed by Joe Wright.
 He also appeared in another period drama, the BBC adaptation of Crime and Punishment, as Rhazhumikin.
 He also played the recurring character Pete Tyler in the revival of Doctor Who.
 One of Dingwall's earlier roles was as Lance Corporal Steve Evans in Soldier Soldier.
 He later played Major Godber in the Channel 4 film Mark of Cain, and was a burglar in The Phoenix and the Carpet (1997).

 Early life

 Dingwall was born in London and attended the Central School of Speech and Drama.

 Television

 Dingwall was a regular in ITV's series of police thriller serials, Touching Evil, from 1997 to 1999.
 In 2000, he appeared as James Freeman in the BBC epic serial In a Land of Plenty.
 He was cast in the BBC One miniseries Charles II: The Power and the Passion in 2003.
 In 2004, he appeared in a guest role as Lenny, a hippy criminologist in BBC Two's adaptation of The Long Firm written by Joe Penhall, and as Scipio Africanus in the BBC docu-drama Hannibal (2006).

 Dingwall would go on to play Pete Tyler, Rose Tyler's father, in the Doctor Who episode "Father's Day" (2005), a role which he would reprise in "Rise of the Cybermen"/"The Age of Steel" and "Doomsday" (2006).
 In 2007, Dingwall appeared in the BBC television film Learners also directed by Francesca Joseph.
 The following year, he played David Grant, Abby's husband, in the re-imagined BBC series Survivors.

 In January 2009, he appeared in the TV drama Above Suspicion as DI Mike Lewis.
 He subsequently played a main role in the three episodes of Rock & Chips (2010-11), a prequel to the long-running series Only Fools and Horses, where he played the role of Reg Trotter, Del Boy's father.

 In August 2011, Dingwall appeared as Detective Superintendent Stuart Barlow in New Tricks on BBC One and in 2014, he appeared in The Driver.
 From 2016 onward, he has played Inspector Janvier in Maigret, starring Rowan Atkinson.
 In 2019, Dingwall reprised his role of Pete Tyler in Big Finish's audio drama "Rose Tyler: The Dimension Cannon" alongside Billie Piper and Camille Coduri.

 He received acclaim for his performance in the 2019 BBC drama Responsible Child, with The Guardian writing that he "perfectly captures the bitter toxicity of a certain kind of man".
-Dingwall appeared in the 2020 BBC series Noughts + Crosses as the Nought militia leader, Jack Dorn.
+Dingwall appeared in the 2020 BBC series Noughts + Crosses as the leader of a Nought terrorist group called the Liberation Militia, Jack Dorn.